 How to treat garden sleepers

 Once again, this depends on what type of sleepers you select.
-Traditional sleepers reclaimed from the railway are usually made from study oak and more often than not have been treated with creosote or tar.
+Traditional sleepers reclaimed from the railway are usually made from sturdy oak and more often than not have been treated with creosote or tar.
 While this makes them very durable and likely to last for decades in any garden without additional treatment, it is worth remembering that creosote can be harmful to skin and should not be used in any areas where human contact is common.

-Purpose-made new garden sleepers are often made from softwood, and can be bought from suppliers in both untreated and pre-preserved states.
+Purpose-made new garden sleepers are often made from softwood and can be bought from suppliers in both untreated and pre-preserved states.
 Depending on the quality of the treatment, pre-preserved sleepers should last a few decades, though this lifespan can be extended by simply applying a wood preserver and an exterior wood oil before laying.

 A garden landscape project needs more than lots of sleepers, it needs great garden design and the right balance of soft and hard landscaping.
 Armstrong Cheshire are stockists of a wide range of Concrete Paving including Circular Patio Kits and on trend materials including Porcelain.